-Any person who believes that she or he is being harassed or otherwise subjected to discrimination as specified above is encouraged to immediately seek support from one of the following offices: Dean of Students, Myatt Center for Diversity and Inclusion, International Services, Accessibility Resources Center, University of New Haven Police Department, Campus Ministry, or Residential Life.
+Any person who believes that they are being harassed or otherwise subjected to discrimination as specified above is encouraged to immediately seek support from one of the following offices: Dean of Students, Myatt Center for Diversity and Inclusion, International Services, Accessibility Resources Center, University of New Haven Police Department, Campus Ministry, or Residential Life.
 Students are encouraged to file a report.
 Incidents will be referred to the Dean of Students Office where a written record of the report will be maintained.

 To the extent possible, the University will treat all reports confidentially.
 A person who in good faith reports harassment or a bias-motivated incident shall not suffer retaliation.
-If, having made a report, a person subsequently believes that he or she has been subjected to retaliation, the person should immediately report it to any of the offices designated above.
+If, having made a report, a person subsequently believes that they have been subjected to retaliation, the person should immediately report it to any of the offices designated above.